 Many people used 14count Aida cloth is the best fabric for hand embroidery.
 There’s a little problem with Aida cloth, which is some of the specialty stitches or cutwork embroidery can not be done on Aida cloth.

-Overall Aida embroidery cloth is one of the most used and most popular embroidery fabric.
+Overall Aida embroidery cloth is one of the most used and most popular embroidery fabrics.
 And this is not expensive and perfect for the beginner.

 So, if you’re a beginner you can purchase Aida cloth for your embroidery works.
 But anyone can be used Aida cloth for embroidery.